v2sCollections/Constellation/README.md

 **6**) Once done should look as follows.

 ![](https://s11.gifyu.com/images/S4ITQ.jpg)**7**) Once in the game you will see all the new options added to the Display Settings Menu.

+NOTE Only use the "Quality" setting as other settings may increase the risk of the black screen bug.
 </details>

 ***